cheminfo/eln-docs/docs/30_structural_analysis/mass/50_peptide-and-nucleotide/README.md

 ### Dynamically filter fragment

-The more visual way is based on interactive preferences that allows to show / hide internal fragments as well as to select the minimal similarity of the fragments to display.
+The more visual way is based on interactive preferences that allows to show / hide internal fragments as well as to select the minimal similarity and minimal quantity of the fragments to display.

 ![filter report](images/report-filter.gif)